Sound technical content, curated with aloha by

 One thing in your favor is that the average purchaser is not doing careful cost comparisons; rather, they want to spend $xxx on a present for their wife and get something pretty.
 Another thing in your favor is that precious and semi-precious metals are expensive, so the cost of labor is proportionally not as important in jewelry as in commodity items.

-Yes, gold plating on silver will diffuse into it (mix with it) leading to tarnish, and the work-around can be an initial plated layer of something like nickel plating that does not diffuse with silver or gold.
+Yes, gold plating on silver will diffuse into it (mix with it) leading to tarnish, and the work-around can be an initial plated layer of something like nickel plating or white bronze that does not diffuse with silver or gold.
 But if the plating really is 100 µin. thick, it can take a good while for that diffusion.

 As for business success, if you bring something to the table -- be it outstanding salesmanship, an irrepressible enthusiasm, or a real flair for jewelry design -- success is certainly possible.
 But we encounter similar questions on other topics like bronzing of shoes, and we tell people that being able to sell the product is the most important part!
 If you can't sell the shoes, there's no sense making them; and if you can sell them, there's no need to actually make them, you can just re-sell them and let somebody else do the grunt work :-)

 Please focus on how you can market your product, how you will find distributors or jewelers, how you will get people enthusiastic about what you have to offer.
-If, after you do that, you decide that doing the plating in a domestic house would be a necessary part of the plan, then you can investigate the potential downsides of that idea.
+If, after you do that, you decide that doing the plating in a domestic house would be a useful part of the plan, then you can investigate the potential downsides of that idea.
 I would hope that your plan can work with the electroplating being done in an industrial rather than domestic setting because it does involve the use of dangerous chemicals.
 Good luck.

 Regards,